 Slack is the latest addition to Logikcull's growing list of cloud integrations—including Google Vault, Microsoft 365, and Box—that allows you to centralize the collection, search and review of all your data in one single place with minimal effort.
 Check it out:

 This is the best option to bring your Slack data into Logikcull, but read on to explore other alternatives in case you're not able to leverage this integration.

 Logikcull's Slack Integration is only available to subscription customers using Enterprise Grid.
 If you'd like access or to learn more, please contact firstname.lastname@example.org.

 For teams looking into Slack data, accessing everything Slack records can be difficult.
 First, the type of Slack plan one has will impact how easily Slack data can be retrieved.
 Right now, Slack has four primary pricing plans:

-- Free plans, primarily used by smaller organizations
+- Free and Pro plans, primarily used by smaller organizations

 - Enterprise plans, for large organizations operating across several Slack workspaces

 Currently, Slack allows workspace owners and administrators, across all plans, to easily export data from public channels.